Hammershlag/QuestionGame/src/server/README.md

 - Change database/userDatabase/users.txt to actual users database
 - Users passwords should be hashed and never stored in plain text
 - Format: `id:username:password`

+# Questions database (questions.txt)
+- Change database/questionsDatabase/questions.txt to actual questions database
+- Format: `id:type:question:correct_answer:answer;answer;answer;...` - infinitely many answers supported
+- `correct_answer` should be one of the answers, is taken into consideration only when question is of type `0`, not if `1`